Bachelor of Architecture

 - Study Abroad Programs:

 - The Europe Travel Program emphasizes documentation of elements of the physical environment, which range in scale from single objects to buildings to the analysis of cities.
-Each fall semester, approx. 25-40 undergraduate and graduate architecture and design students participate in approximately 9 weeks of organized travel in Europe.
-Students normally add two or more weeks of independent travel before returning home.
+Each fall semester, approx. 25-40 undergraduate and graduate architecture and design students participate in approximately 9 weeks of organized travel in Europe, plus approx. 10 days of independent travel.
+Students normally include an additional period of independent travel before returning home.
 Courses in Design, History + Theory and Culture Study are offered each semester (check particular offerings and faculty each term).

-- The Europe Residency Program is based at the Center for European Studies and Architecture, a 19,000 square foot complex of buildings centered around an 18th century villa with private gardens located in Riva San Vitale, Switzerland, at the southern tip of Lake Lugano.
+- The Europe Residency Program is based at the Steger Center for International Scholarship, a 19,000 square foot complex of buildings centered around an 18th century villa with private gardens located in Riva San Vitale, Switzerland, at the southern tip of Lake Lugano.
 The Center has residence and dining facilities for approximately 45 students.
 Each fall and spring semester approximately 16 students from the School of Architecture + Design are in residence at the Center along with university students from other academic disciplines.
 Study, research, and travel are structured to advance first-hand knowledge of the architecture, geography, and culture of Europe.

-- The Chicago Studio is an alternative to the traditional upper-level design studio integrating education and practice in a direct way for architecture and design students.
-Its distinctive structure and curriculum promotes a collaborative design process encompassing multiple points of view within academia, the profession, and the broader community.
+- The Chicago Studio is an alternative to the traditional upper level design studio that integrates education and practice in a direct way for architecture and design students in tandem with urban living.
+Its distinctive structure and curriculum promotes a collaborative design process encompassing multiple points of view within academia, the profession and the broader community.

 - The Professional Extern Program allows students to spend a semester in an approved professional setting and receive 12 hours of academic credit.
 This program provides a valuable link between the academic environment and government agencies, museums, architectural offices, industrial design offices, and graphic design offices throughout the world.